-Michael G. Barker, P.E., a professor in the College of Engineering and Applied Sciences at the University of Wyoming, collaborated with Missouri bridge engineering consultant, John Mann, P.E., to perform a true "apples-to-apples" comparison of superstructure costs for steel versus precast concrete in short span applications.
+The study was undertaken by Michael G. Barker, Ph.D., P.E., a professor in the College of Engineering and Applied Sciences at the University of Wyoming, and Missouri bridge engineering consultant John Mann, P.E., to perform a true “apples-to-apples” comparison of superstructure costs for steel versus precast concrete in short span applications.
 The study also included the total construction costs for the project.

-The results?
 In a side-by-side comparison of construction square footage costs, the steel short span superstructure provided a 25.8% cost savings, with an overall 19.3% savings in the total cost of the structure.
-Here's a look inside the study.

-Built in 2012, Audrain County Steel Bridge 411 has a 47.5-ft span and 24-ft roadway width with 2-ft structure depth plus slab and no skew.
-The basic superstructure design consists of four weathering steel stringers fabricated by Oden Enterprises in Wahoo, Nebraska.
+Audrain County Steel Bridge 411 has a 47.5-ft span and 24-ft roadway width with a 2-ft structure depth plus slab and no skew.
+The basic superstructure design consists of four weathering steel stringers.
 The total cost for the project was $111,853 ($97.48 per sq ft).

-Mann noted that the lower price per square foot for the steel bridge was driven by the fact that the steel girders were less than half the price of the slab girders.
+The lower price per square foot for the steel bridge was due to the steel girders being less than half the price of the slab girders.
 Crane costs also created some of the savings.
+With the steel bridge, Audrain County used its own 30-ton crane, but had to rent a 100-ton crane to handle the heavier load for the precast bridge.
+The two-day rental and miscellaneous equipment cost was $4,000, compared to $500 for miscellaneous equipment for the steel bridge.

-Since 2008, Audrain County has constructed five short span steel bridges with an average length of 53 ft for an average total project construction cost of $86.09 per sq ft In that same time, the county has constructed four concrete bridges with an average length of 37.5 ft for an average total project cost of $96.32 per sq ft.
+Over a span of several years, Audrain County constructed five short span steel bridges with an average length of 53 ft for an average total project construction cost of $86.09 per sq ft.
+In that same time, the county constructed four concrete bridges with an average length of 37.5 ft for an average total project cost of $96.32 sq ft.